 Optimal Growing Conditions for Orchid Plants

 Most store-bought orchids come packaged in cheap plastic pots with the roots packed in soaked moss.
 Obviously, this violates two of the main rules of successful growth.
 There is no air flow around the roots, and the roots are never given a chance to completely dry out.
 Thus, the plant cannot breathe and root rot is inevitable.

 The first step with any store-bought orchid is to enjoy the bloom.
-Don't attempt to repot a flowering plant.
+Don't attempt to re-pot a flowering plant.

+After the bloom is done, go ahead and cut off the dead flower spike with sterile snippers and repot the plant.
+Orchids should be potted into specialized orchid pots in an orchid mixture.
 Orchid pots feature wide drainage slits so water will literally run through the pot.
 They are widely available.
 Orchid potting mixture is usually composed of several chunky ingredients, including pine bark, charcoal, and even styrofoam.

-To repot your orchid, follow these steps:
+To re-pot your orchid, follow these steps:

 Remove it from the plastic pot and carefully remove as much of the moss as you can.
 Healthy roots should be white and firm, with a small green growing point.

 Cut away any shriveled, rotten or blackened roots.

 Set the plant into the pot and fill in around it with potting mixture.
 The plant should be firmly situated, but it will not be completely anchored.
 Eventually, new roots will grow through the potting mixture and attach to the pot itself, thus anchoring your plant.

-Once it's repotted, find a good spot.
+Once it's re-potted, find a good spot.
 An east-facing window with a few hours of mild morning sun is perfect.
 To provide the necessary humidity and catch run-off water, put the plant into a wide, deep tray and fill the tray with gravel.

 Tips for Indoor Orchid Care

+Caring for your orchid is pretty simple.
 During the summer months, water it weekly and heavily.
-Let the water drench the roots and fill up the pebble tray (this will provide extra humidity).
-It doesn't hurt every so often to even put the plant in the kitchen sink and really soak it down.
+Let the water drench the roots and fill up the pebble tray.
+It doesn't hurt every so often to put the plant in the kitchen sink and really soak it down.
 Don't worry, you won't kill it as long as it's allowed to dry out afterward.